skrijwan100/Music-app-phone-/Readme.md

 # This a basic music app.
-Some button not work but you can listion many song.
+Some button not work but you can listan many song.